What is Endometriosis

 An ultrasound may be done as well to see where cells have attached to giving a more definitive diagnosis

 MRI is best able to see a more detailed picture of the size and position of the tissue

-A laparoscopy, which is a surgical procedure in which a scope with a camera and a light at the end of it will help your Doctor see where the endometrial cells have attached to
+A laparoscopy, which is a surgical procedure in which a scope with a camera and a light at the end of it will help the Doctor see where the endometrial cells have attached to

 Birth control pills